 I started the customization using primarily stuff from the Dollar Tree or stuff I already had around the house.

 Note: If you want to do your own Happy Planner, pick up small pair of very pointy scissors & a standard hole punch.
 I used the cardboard cover that are used in the store to protect it as a guide.
 You can either punch right thru it, or do what I do, use it to mark where you want to punch and then punch, after punching just cut out the area to go into the ring.
 I tried the happy planner punch and I didn’t like it – it jammed on the first use.
-(I’ve since part a Circa punch which I like much better.)
+(I’ve since bought a Circa punch which I like much better.)